-- Ensure Trust policies and Academy practices are inclusive and supportive of LGBT people, and explicitly state that HBT language and bullying are unacceptable. - Provide training to staff in supporting LGBT students, developing an LGBT-inclusive curriculum and tackling HBT language and bullying. - Provide support structures and information/resources to LGBT students on LGBT issues and support services. - Provide students with LGBT-inclusive Sex and Relationship Education, opportunities to discuss gender identity and sexuality, and including LGBT people and themes in the Personal Development curriculum and wider curriculum where relevant. - Provide multiple ways for students to report HBT language and bullying, monitoring (including through staff and student surveys) and recording HBT language. - Work with organisations, such as Stonewall, to provide training and resources for staff and students. - 26.3 It is in the interest of all students that each Academy's curriculum provides accurate information about HIV, including how to avoid acquiring infection, as part of Sex and Relationship Education.
+- ensure Trust policies and Academy practices are inclusive and supportive of LGBT people, and explicitly state that HBT language and bullying are unacceptable; - provide training to staff in supporting LGBT students, developing an LGBT-inclusive curriculum and tackling HBT language and bullying; - provide support structures and information/resources to LGBT students on LGBT issues and support services; - provide students with LGBT-inclusive Sex and Relationship Education, opportunities to discuss gender identity and sexuality, and including LGBT people and themes in the Personal Development curriculum and wider curriculum where relevant; - provide multiple ways for students to report HBT language and bullying, monitoring (including through staff and student surveys) and recording HBT language; and - work with organisations, such as Stonewall, to provide training and resources for staff and students. - 29.5 It is in the interest of all students that each Academy's curriculum provides accurate information about HIV, including how to avoid acquiring infection, as part of Sex and Relationship Education.
 Staff must be equipped with accurate knowledge and understanding about HIV and routes of transmission.
 Children living with or affected by HIV may be among those being taught about HIV and HIV prevention and there is a duty of care to ensure that information is provided without perpetuating stigma and prejudice against those living with HIV.
 A supportive approach to HIV can benefit all students, staff, the Academy and wider community.

-Any disclosure of a diagnosis, by a student or a member of staff, will be supported in a non-judgemental way and confidentiality will be respected and maintained.

-Please refer to SW7 Sex and Relationship Education Policy for more information.
+- 29.6 Any disclosure of a diagnosis, by a student or a member of staff, will be supported in a non-judgemental way and confidentiality will be respected and maintained. - 29.7 Please refer to SW7 Relationship and Sex Education Policy for more information.

-27 Child criminal exploitation (County lines)
+30 Child criminal exploitation (CCE) and County Lines

-27.1 County lines is the police term for urban gangs supplying drugs to suburban areas and market and coastal towns using dedicated mobile phone lines or "deal lines".
+- 30.1 CCE is where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.
+The victim may have been criminally exploited even if the activity appears consensual.
+CCE does not always involve physical contact; it can also occur through the use of technology. - 30.2 Some of the following can be indicators of CCE: - children who appear with unexplained gifts or new possessions; - children who associate with other young people involved in exploitation; - children who suffer from changes in emotional wellbeing; - children who misuse drugs and alcohol; - children who go missing for periods of time or regularly come home late; and - children who regularly miss school or education or do not take part in education. - 30.3 County lines is a form of CCE and is the police term for urban gangs supplying drugs to suburban areas and market and coastal towns using dedicated mobile phone lines or "deal lines".
 It involves child criminal exploitation (CCE) as gangs use children and vulnerable people to move drugs and money.
 Gangs establish a base in the market location, typically by taking over the homes of local vulnerable adults by force or coercion in a practice referred to as 'cuckooing'.
 Key to identifying potential involvement in county lines are missing episodes, and a referral to the National Referral Mechanism should be considered.